 An online/applied lab course providing an overview of the architecture of modern computers, including how a CPU works, memory and hardware relationships with operating systems, an introduction to both Windows and Linux, programming and scripting logic, as well as security limitations that allow systems to be exploited.
 The course offers lab-based exercises to increase familiarity with the command line and provides experiences with the underlying facets of a modern operating system.
 Instruction includes a balance of lab applications and theory for practical security experience.
 NWIT 230 also prepares students for the SANS Five Basics of Cybersecurity Certification(s).
-PREREQUISITE(S): CMSC 135, CMSC 253 or consent of department.
+PREREQUISITE(S): (NWIT 151 or NWIT 173) and CMSC 253 or consent of department.
 Three hours each week.